opastorello/FBI_Watchdog/README.md

 ## :rocket: Future Features
 - :rocket: **Multi-Platform Notifications** – Add support for **Slack & Email alerts**.
 - :rocket: **Database Support** – Store DNS history in **SQLite or PostgreSQL** instead of JSON.
-- :rocket: **Check For Updates** – Script will check for new updates on startup.
 - :rocket: **Seizure Detection Without NS Changes** – Detect LEA seizures using HTTP status codes, WHOIS changes, and/or SSL certificate logs.
 - :rocket: **Custom Domain List and DNS Records File (`config.json`)** – Allow users to define monitored domains, and records into a config file instead of hardcoding.
 - :rocket: **Randomized User-Agent for Selenium** – Implement a rotating User-Agent to bypass bot detection and avoid fingerprinting.